-- determines electricity consumption information from the sensing apparatus at least every 30 seconds - stores electricity energy consumption information from the previous 45 days - displays to the consumer (or relays to a device that displays to the consumer) in a numerical format and non-numerical format and in a manner that allows the consumer to easily distinguish between low and high consumption the: - electricity energy consumption information from the previous 45 days in intervals no longer than one hour per day of information displayed and one day per week of information displayed - the average total household electrical power consumption (in Watts) for the displayed period, which must be updated at least every 30 seconds - the total household electricity energy consumption (in kWh) for the displayed period and the cost of that consumption, which must be updated at least every 30 seconds. - displays to the consumer (or relays to a device that does this) the tariff (in cost per unit of energy consumed) and the total cost of electricity consumed for the period displayed - permanently erases all consumption and tariff information held by the product including information entered by the consumer - has an average electric power consumption of not more than 0.6 Watts when operating under normal circumstances - provides electricity energy consumption information that is accurate to within 5% of actual electricity consumption - if battery powered, uses a battery that has a manufacturer's rated lifetime of at least 5 years when operating under normal circumstances - uses, for its communications with the sensing apparatus and any display device, an encrypted communication protocol that is approved by the ESC - is listed on our Register of Products by the time VEECs are created.
+- determines electricity consumption information from the sensing apparatus at least every 30 seconds - stores electricity energy consumption information from the previous 45 days - displays to the consumer (or relays to a device that displays to the consumer) in a numerical format and non-numerical format and in a manner that allows the consumer to easily distinguish between low and high consumption the: - electricity energy consumption information from the previous 45 days in intervals no longer than one hour per day of information displayed and one day per week of information displayed - average total household electrical power consumption (in Watts) for the displayed period, which must be updated at least every 30 seconds - total household electricity energy consumption (in kWh) for the displayed period and the cost of that consumption, which must be updated at least every 30 seconds. - displays to the consumer (or relays to a device that does this) the tariff (in cost per unit of energy consumed) and the total cost of electricity consumed for the period displayed - permanently erases all consumption and tariff information held by the product including information entered by the consumer - has an average electric power consumption of not more than 0.6 Watts when operating under normal circumstances - if battery powered, uses a battery that has a manufacturer's rated lifetime of at least 5 years when operating under normal circumstances - is listed on our Register of Products by the time VEECs are created.

+Training/licensing

-- Training/licensing Installers must be appropriately trained on the functionality and limitations of the IHD unit that they are installing. - The following types of IHD units must be installed by a licensed electrician registered by Energy Safe Victoria:- - Clamp-on-type IHD units - IHD units requiring modification to any electrical circuit or meter box as part of its installation
+- Installers must be appropriately trained - on the functionality and limitations of the IHD that they are installing. - in the correct and safe installation of the IHD unit they are installing, including training to ensure that transmitter device is secured in a location which allows for satisfactory signal transmission (e.g. on the outside of metal meter boxes) and safe positioning of any cables. - The following types of IHD units must be installed by a licensed electrician registered by Energy Safe Victoria: - Clamp-on-type IHD units - IHD units requiring modification to any electrical circuit or meter box as part of its installation.

-Eligible environments and installation limits
+Eligible environments and